|

 "You worked, and worked well, for what you got," he was told.

 Leading the bull dog the man left the institution yesterday afternoon.
 The bank informed him that it was too late for him to get his money, but that he could have it this morning.
-The telegram gave him entree into the Baltimore again, however, and he remained there last night This morning the man, who is a Billings, Mon., dentist, will leave for Galveston.Labels: animals, banking, dentists, Helping Hand, Hotel Baltimore, telegraph, visitors
+The telegram gave him entree into the Baltimore again, however, and he remained there last night This morning the man, who is a Billings, Mon., dentist, will leave for Galveston.Labels: animals, banking, dentists, Helping Hand, Hotel Baltimore, hotels, telegram, visitors

 June 20, 1908